Isn’t Medicaid for poor people?

 Medicaid provides a critical safety net not only for low-income people, but also for formerly middle-income people who have spent their life savings paying for long-term services and supports.

-My clients still have money, but are seeing it evaporate rapidly.
-Without any legal help, they will lose nearly all their savings—they’ll end up with $2,000 if single, or somewhere between $50,000 and $120,000 if they have a spouse.
+These people still have money, but it’s evaporating rapidly.
+Without legal help, they will lose nearly all their savings—they’ll end up with $2,000 if single, or somewhere between $50,000 and $140,000 if they have a spouse.
 The rest of their money is going away—to pay for one more nursing home bill before Medicaid kicks in, if nowhere else.